 Value Flow: At this stage, the company must identify which steps add value to the product.
-This is important to filter and eliminate anything that does not add value – and ends up being a waste.
-By doing this, work continuity is optimized, since the costs with machines, energy and time will be reduced.
+This is important to filter and eliminate anything that ends up being a waste.
+Thus, work is continually optimized, since the costs with machines, energy and time will be reduced.

 Continuous Flow: This is the stage where production is done without any interruptions.
 Thus, the needs of customers can be met with a short inventory and less time to process orders.